SamarthJain77/cryptonite_taskphase2_samarth/picoctf/Cryptography.md

 ## Writeup
 Upon viewing the image and reading the given hint, I realized that the flag was encrypted in such a way that the numbers represent the positional value of the letters they belong to.
 I then decoded it using the online decoder found at `https://www.boxentriq.com/code-breaking/numbers-to-letters`, which revealed the flag: `picoCTF{thenumbersmason}`.

+# 13

+## Description
+Cryptography can be easy, do you know what ROT13 is?

+## Attachment
+cvpbPGS{abg_gbb_onq_bs_n_ceboyrz}

+## Hint
+This can be solved online if you don't want to do it by hand!

+## Writeup
+After reading the challenge description and the given hint, I realized that the string was encrypted using ROT13 Cipher.
+I then decoded it using the online decoder found at `https://rot13.com`, which revealed the flag: `picoCTF{not_too_bad_of_a_problem}`.